julioeli86/Business-Analysis-Method-with-R/README.md

 According to our data analysis, we were able to accept all of the following hypotheses:

 The Hypothesis (H1) was accepted as the p-value of 1.315e-05 is less than the 0.10 needed for a confidence interval of 90%.
-The code used to calculate Hypothesis (H1) values can be found here: [Mod_13_Part2_Analysis_Hypothesis_H1](Code/Mod_13_Part_2_Analysis_Hypothesis_H1.R) In addition, as you can see in Table 3, the Oversupply variable results show that farmers agree that a variation in the number of harvest hogs lead to an increase in the inventory level during the first half of 2020 compared to the same period of 2019, (Marchant & Boyle 2020).
+The code used to calculate Hypothesis (H1) values can be found here: [Mod_13_Part2_Analysis_Hypothesis_H1](Code/Mod_13_Part_2_Analysis_Hypothesis_H1.R)

+In addition, as you can see in Table 3, the Oversupply variable results show that farmers agree that a variation in the number of harvest hogs lead to an increase in the inventory level during the first half of 2020 compared to the same period of 2019, (Marchant & Boyle 2020).

 ![My Image](BAN-701-Table3-R.jpg)

 As per Table 3, a total of 14 participants, or 36% of the participants agreed that disruption on the normal levels of hogs occurred during the first half of 2020.

 The Hypothesis (H2) was accepted as the p-value of 2.169e-06 is less than the 0.10 needed for a confidence interval of 90%.
+The code used to calculate Hypothesis (H2) values can be found here: [Mod_13_Part2_Analysis_Hypothesis_H2](Code/Mod_13_Part_2_Analysis_Hypothesis_H2.R)

 The Hypothesis (H3) was accepted as the p-value of 1.028e-05 is less than the 0.10 needed for a confidence interval of 90%.
+The code used to calculate Hypothesis (H3) values can be found here: [Mod_13_Part2_Analysis_Hypothesis_H3](Code/Mod_13_Part_2_Analysis_Hypothesis_H3.R)

 As you can see in Table 4 below, a higher percentage of participants agreed that the Hog diet played an important role in their inventory management during the early months of the COVID-19 pandemic, (Freese, 2020) & (Ep13-Pipestone, 2020).

 ![My Image](BAN-701-Table4-R.jpg)